-VIII.
-Diversity Management
+V. Diversity Management

-- A. Potential Threats to Diversity workforce diversity produces both benefits and problems for employers.
-Unmanaged, it can produce big aerial behaviors that reduce cooperation.
-Potential problems include: stereotyping, discrimination, tokenism, and ethnocentrism. - B. Some Diversity Benefits the key to driving diversity benefits is properly managing potential problems. - 1.
-Diversity climate is defined as the extent to which employees and organizations said the firm promotes equal opportunity and inclusion. - C. Managing Diversity managing diversity means maximizing diversities potential benefits while minimizing the potential problems.
+A. Potential Threats to Diversity - workforce diversity produces both benefits and problems for employers.
+Unmanaged, it can produce big behavioral behaviors that reduce cooperation.
+Potential problems include: stereotyping, discrimination, tokenism, and ethnocentrism.

+- B. Managing Diversity managing diversity means maximizing diversity's potential benefits while minimizing the potential problems.
 Activities that constitute managing diversity include: - 1.
 Providing strong leadership companies with exemplary reputations in managing diversity typically have CEOs who champion the cause of diversity. - 2.
 Assess the situation assessing a company's diversity includes equal employment hiring and retention metrics, employee attitude surveys, management employee evaluations, and focus groups. - 3.
 Change culture and management systems. - 4.
-Evaluate the diversity management program. - D. Implementing the Affirmative Action Program affirmative action is still a significant workplace issue today.
+Evaluate the diversity management program. - C. Improving Performance: HR as a Profit Center - D. Implementing the Affirmative Action Program affirmative action is still a significant workplace issue today.
 Affirmative action means taking action in recruitment, hiring, promotion, and compensation to eliminate the current effects of past discrimination. - 1.
 Employee resistance avoiding employee resistance to affirmative action programs is important to show that the program doesn't involve preferential selection standards by providing details on the qualifications of all new hires. - 2.
-How can you tell if the diversity initiatives are effective?
-Some commonsense questions can be asked: - a.
+Program Evaluation how can you tell if the diversity initiatives are effective?
+Some common sense questions can be asked: - a.
 Are the women and minorities reporting directly to senior managers? - b.
 Do women and minorities have a fair share of jobs that are traditionally steppingstones to successful careers in the company? - c.
 Do women and minorities have equal access to international assignments? - d.
 Is the employer taking steps to ensure that female and minority candidates will be in the company's career development pipeline? - e.
 Are turnover rates for female and minority managers the same or lower than those for white males? - f.
-Do employees report that they perceive positive behavior changes as a result of diversity efforts? - IX.
-Reverse Discrimination means discrimination against nonminority applicants and employees.
-Many courts cases address these issues, but until recently, few consistent answers emerged.
+Do employees report that they perceive positive behavior changes as a result of diversity efforts? - E. Reverse Discrimination